DiasPHPora/wp-to-diaspora/readme.txt

 4. Example post on WordPress

 == Changelog ==

+= 1.2.6 =
+* Added support for videos embedding using [embed] shortcode
+* Posting Defaults configuration
+* Interface improvements and some bug fixed

 = 1.2.5.2 =
 * Fixes a bug included in on 1.2.4: not able to set 'full entry on' link false